istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 200
 {{< /text >}}

 Now, let's add a policy that requires end-user JWT for `httpbin.foo`.
-The next command assumes policy with name "httpbin" already exists (which should be if you follow previous sections).
-You can run `kubectl get policies.authentication.istio.io -n foo` to confirm, and use `istio create` (instead of `istio replace`) if resource is not found.
-Also note in this policy, peer authentication (mutual TLS) is also set, though it can be removed without affecting origin authentication settings.
+The next command assumes there is no service-specific policy for `httpbin.foo` (which should be if you run [cleanup](#cleanup-part-2) as instructed).
+You can run `kubectl get policies.authentication.istio.io -n foo` to confirm.

 {{< text bash >}}
-$ cat <<EOF | istioctl replace -n foo -f -
+$ cat <<EOF | istioctl create -n foo -f -
 apiVersion: "authentication.istio.io/v1alpha1"
 kind: "Policy"
 metadata: